 For most preventive care to be covered by Original Medicare you must be enrolled in Medicare Part B. The following $0 screenings and exams may be offered annually or need-based to women:

 Medicare offers a slew of $0 preventive services because early diagnosis and pre-disease (such as pre-Diabetes or heart disease) can help save lives and limit medical costs in the future.
 A few of these services are vaccinations, HIV screenings, colorectal cancer screenings, cardiovascular screenings, and depression screenings.

 After Preventive Care is Received

-If everything is deemed okay after your preventive visit to the doctor then you just wait until the following year to receive $0 preventive care again.
-However, if during your preventive screening there is an abnormality and further care is required Medicare will pay its share of the costs.
-Many boomers don’t realize that Medicare doesn’t put a cap on your out-of-pocket spending each year.
-If you’re worried about these costs your job-based insurance, a Medicare Advantage plan with an out of pocket limit of $6700, or a Medigap plan with first-dollar coverage may be something to consider.
+If your women’s health care exam gets the okay from your doctor then you just wait until the following year to receive $0 in preventive care again.
+If there is an abnormality and further care is required Medicare will pay its share of the costs.
+Many Boomers don’t realize that Medicare doesn’t put a cap on your out-of-pocket spending each year.
+If you’re worried about these costs your job-based insurance, a Medicare Advantage plan with an out-of-pocket limit of $6700, or a Medigap plan with first-dollar coverage may be something to consider.

 Best Preventive Care

 The best preventive care is to exercise daily, eat a well-balanced diet, not smoke, and visit your doctor regularly.
 The Centers for Disease Control and Prevention recommends Boomers 65 and over (who are medically able) minimally perform moderate aerobic exercise (brisk walking) 150 minutes per week plus strength-building two times per week.